-You can quantify your lentivirus stock in ten minutes with our Lenti-X GoStix Plus (Cat.
+You can quantify your lentivirus stock in ten minutes with Lenti-X GoStix Plus (Cat.
 Nos.
 631280, 631281) and the related smartphone app.
-The GoStix detect lentiviral p24 in only 20 μl, and can be used to determine whether virus production is within a usable range or for selecting the best time to harvest your virus.
-A 3-prep sample is supplied for free with many of our Lenti-X systems.
+The GoStix detect lentiviral p24 in only 20 $\mu$ l, and can be used to determine whether virus production is within a usable range or for selecting the best time to harvest your virus.
+A 3-prep sample is included with many of our Lenti-X systems.
 Visit takarabio.com/gostixhelp for details.